Shopping for a new Lexus RX 350?

 |$ 38,144||$ 40,795|

-Fifteen years ago, the Lexus RX was the first of a completely new segment, of luxurious utility vehicles focused more around suburban life than rugged off-road ability.
-In the time since, plenty of alternatives have emerged; but for those who still prioritize passenger comfort and a refined cabin experience, the 2015 RX remains a top pick.
+The Lexus RX brought on a completely new segment -- that of luxurious crossover vehicles -- when it was introduced fifteen years ago.
+And today it remains what it's always been: a plush counter to rugged utes, focused far more around suburban life than boulders and brawn.
+Plenty of alternatives have emerged; but among those who still prioritize passenger comfort and a refined cabin experience, the 2015 RX remains a top pick.

 While the upcoming 2015 Lexus NX takes a more daring path, the 2015 Lexus RX remains true to its original formula; it's a comfortable, understated utility vehicle, and its reputation for being trouble-free, for excellent dealership service, and for holding its value continues to convince shoppers to choose the RX over many models that are showier and sportier.
 On the other hand, that's part of the appeal, too; the RX is premium, but not garish, and it's understated in just the right ways to appeal to those who don't want to be too ostentatious.